Diageo strengthens tequila portfolio with Peligroso buy

-LONDON (Reuters) - Britain’s Diageo (DGE.L), the world’s biggest spirits maker, has added to its tequila offering with the acquisition of super-premium brand Peligroso, the company said on Monday.
+LONDON, Jan 27 (Reuters) - Britain’s Diageo, the world’s biggest spirits maker, has added to its tequila offering with the acquisition of super-premium brand Peligroso, the company said on Monday.

 Diageo said Peligroso, founded by two avid surfers, was popular in the action sports and surfing scene of southern California and would give the firm a foothold in super premium $20-$40 tequila, the fastest growing tequila segment in the U.S., according to Nielsen.